tomik-z-cech/PP5-Ohm-Azing-Components/README.md

 - **Method continues :**
   - If you had any media files created locally as I had using VS code on my local machine and those files are necessary for the project, don't forget to upload them to **S3 bucket** connected with the project

-### **6.3.5.
+### **7.3.5.
 Stripe Configuration & Connection**

 - **Task :** Obtain all relevant settings and keys for online payments on project site
 - **Finding:** Stripe payment intend will only be created if the target amount is greater than 0.50 € (As I have cheaper items in my project, minimum orer and defensive programming was used) - *( Appendix 71 )* and data passed back from the webhook are always in string type.
-As for customer satisfaction and complaints, I wanted to make sure that I know what orders (invoices) were created by `views.py` and which were created by `webhook_handler.py` - invoice created by webhook has "WH" in header of invoice
+As for customer satisfaction and complaints, I wanted to make sure that I know what orders (invoices) were created by `views.py` and which were created by `webhook_handler.py` - invoice created by webhook has "WH" in header of invoice.
+If order is created by webhook, the stock amount is also updated.
+- **Testing :** - Dummy card details were used for testing purposes 4242 4242 4242 4242, expiry 04/24, cvc 242, zip 42424
 - **Method :**
   - Navigate to [Stripe](https://stripe.com/)
   - Create an account and login